Gilles Demarteau: Life

 Gilles Demarteau used in 1756 goldsmith's chasing tools and marking-wheels to shade the lines in a series of Trophies designed by Antoine Watteau.
 Jean-Charles François who was a partner of Demarteau further developed the technique and used it to engrave the whole plate.
 François engraved in 1757 three etchings directly on copper in crayon manner.
 He then used the technique to etch three plates using different-size needles bound together.
 Other people who contributed to this new engraving technique included Alexis Magny and Jean-Baptiste Delafosse.
 François and Demarteau separated ways in 1757 over conflicts relating to who was entitled to call himself the inventor of the new technique.
 In 1759 Demarteau was joined in his studio by Louis-Marin Bonnet, a former pupil and collaborator of François.
 Bonnet engraved in that same year his first plate for Demarteau.

 Demarteau cut in 1759 his first plate in the crayon manner, which would be the first of about 300 plates after François Boucher's drawings.
-Because of his superior drawing and engraving skills Demarteau was able to become the primary exponent of the crayon manner process in France.
-Demarteau's prints were very popular because of their technical brilliance and their low price.
+Thanks to his superior drawing and engraving skills Demarteau was able to become the primary exponent of the crayon manner process in France.
+Demarteau's prints were very popular because of their technical brilliance and low price.
 Denis Diderot mentions his work on several occasions in his reports on the Parisian Salons.

 In 4 April 1767, Demarteau presented his first two-colour plates to the Académie française which gave him its approval.
 On 2 September 1769 he was admitted as a member of the Académie for his engraving of a print under the title Lycurgus.
 In this session, the designer Charles-Nicolas Cochin was also admitted for his design of that print.

 The following year Demarteau was appointed engraver to the King ('Graveur des Dessins du Cabinet du Roi') and received a pension of six hundred livres (pounds).
 He replaced the engraver Jean-Charles François in this position.

 The artists Jean-Honoré Fragonard, François Boucher and Jean-Baptiste Huet painted decorative murals in the salon of Gilles Antoine Demarteau's house in the rue de la Pelleterie.
 The panels are now in the Carnavalet Museum in Paris.

 His nephew Gilles Antoine Demarteau (also referred to as 'Gilles Antoine Demarteau the Younger') (1756-1802) became an engraver and took over his uncle's workshop.
-Demarteau was able to collect a large number of drawings of prominent draughtsman of his generation, the majority of which were inherited by his nephew and sold at auction on the death of his nephew in 1802.
+Demarteau collected a large number of drawings of prominent draughtsmen of his generation, the majority of which were inherited by his nephew and sold at auction on the death of his nephew in 1802.